clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     For example, the function of the fused protein, clinical target and drugs, prevalence, etc.

 <br/>
-Scroll further down in the document to find remaining fusions that Arriba has found.
+Scroll further down in the document to find additional fusions that Arriba has found.
 Usually only one true fusion is found per sample but in this case it is a synthetically created sample with many clinically relevant fusions.

 ---